Random Sampling and Bias

 Show solution

-- Warm-up: First identify exactly what the question is asking: A placebo is:
+- Warm-up: First identify exactly what the question is asking: A coach asks only players who arrive early to practice.
+What is the main concern?

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.